 More gets pushed into riskier emerging market financial assets where higher returns are likely to be had and less into the traditional safe markets.

 So, while there is some causation involved in a weaker dollar and stronger EM assets, some of the relationship is a matter of basic flows and the reality that all assets compete with each other.

 Developed market FX

-A US dollar devaluation is likely to be met with devaluations by other countries mired in their own low-growth, low-inflation environments.
+A US dollar devaluation is likely to be met with corresponding devaluations by other countries mired in their own low-growth, low-inflation environments.

-In Japan and most of developed Europe, they are at the point at which they’re more or less tapped out on the rates and fixed-income front to stimulate their economies.
+In Japan and most of developed Europe, they are at the point at which they’re more or less tapped out on the rates and fixed-income channels to stimulate their economies.